-The Graduate School of the College of Charleston and The Citadel offer a joint Master of Arts in English.
-The thirty-six (36) hour program, with a thesis option, provides advanced coursework in British literature, American literature, English language, and composition and rhetoric.
+The Graduate School of the University of Charleston, South Carolina and The Citadel Graduate College offer a joint Master of Arts in English.
+The 36 credit hour program, with a thesis option, provides advanced coursework in British literature, American literature, English language, and composition and rhetoric.
 The program is designed to attract qualified holders of the baccalaureate degree, whether recent college graduates, English teachers, or others interested in pursuing graduate studies in English.
 A joint program committee, comprised of faculty members from each institution, oversees admissions, course scheduling, comprehensive examinations, degree certification, and other matters related to the management of the program.
 Diplomas and other official documents will indicate that the program is a joint endeavor and will include the names of both institutions.

-- Submit a completed application form with a nonrefundable application fee of $50.
+- Submit a completed online application with a nonrefundable application fee of $50.

 - Submit an official copy of a transcript from each institution of higher learning attended, including documentation of graduation from an accredited four-year college or university.
 The transcript(s) should be sent directly from the institution(s) attended to The Graduate School of the College of Charleston.